GPT-4 and the Uncanny Valley – AI at an Inflection Point

 [6] Fortune: OpenAI's HustleGPT Challenge

-[7] The media autopsy of a bank ru
+[7] The media autopsy of a bank run

 [8] Startups Are Already Using GPT-4 to Spend Less on Human Coders